 On Oct.
 15, 2020, the WindCharger battery storage project began commercial operation.
-WindCharger is Alberta's first utility-scale, lithium-ion energy storage project and it uses Tesla Megapack technology.
-TransAlta is expected to receive co-funding of almost 50 per cent of the \$14 million construction cost from Emissions Reduction Alberta.
-The 10 MW / 20 MWh battery storage facility was acquired by TransAlta Renewables from the Corporation on Aug.
+WindCharger is Alberta's first utility-scale, lithium-ion energy storage project that uses Tesla Megapack technology.
+TransAlta partnered with Emissions Reduction Alberta in order to receive co-funding of approximately 50 per cent of the \$14 million construction cost.
+The 10 MW / 20 MWh battery storage facility was acquired by TransAlta Renewables from the Company on Aug.
 1, 2020.
-The Corporation also executed a 20-year battery storage usage contract with TransAlta Renewables in which the Corporation pays a fixed monthly capacity charge for the exclusive right to operate and dispatch the battery in the Alberta market.
-WindCharger is participating in both the Alberta wholesale energy and Ancillary Services market of the AESO.
+The Company also executed a 20-year battery storage usage contract with TransAlta Renewables in which the Company pays a fixed monthly capacity charge for the exclusive right to operate and dispatch the battery in the Alberta market.
+WindCharger is participating in both the Alberta spot market and ancillary services market of the AESO.